Vipassana movement: Dipa Ma

 Let me pass my time with good body and happy mind.

 Ilaichidevi Goenka

 Indian teacher Ilaichidevi Goenka, was the wife of the Burmese-trained S. N. Goenka and mother of six children, began practicing adhittan Vipassanā when her youngest child was four years old, eventually joining her husband on the teaching platform as co-teacher to thousands of students at retreat centers and prisons all over India as well as internationally.
 Prisoners who do Vipassanā meditation reportedly experience less behavior problems while incarcerated and have lower rates of recidivism.
 "Mataji", as she is lovingly referred to by her students, also used to lead chants with her husband.

-Shambhavi Chopra

-Indian Shambhavi Chopra, a former textiles designer and divorced mother of two who is now co-director of the American Institute of Vedic Studies, writes of her 10-day Vipassanā meditation training at a retreat center in Germany in her book Yogini: The Enlightened Woman, and encourages students to explore Vipassanā practice and mastery as a devotion to the Divine Mother of all.

 Vipassanā in prisons

 Vipassanā movement traditions have offered meditation programs in some prisons.
 One notable example was in 1993 when Kiran Bedi, a reformist Inspector General of India's prisons, learned of the success of Vipassanā in a jail in Jaipur, Rajasthan.
 A ten-day retreat involved officials and inmates alike was then tried in India's largest prison Tihar Jail near New Delhi.
 Vipassana is being taught in Jail 4 of Tihar Prisons to inmates in two ten day courses every month around the year since 1994 onwards.
 This program was said to have dramatically changed the behavior of inmates and jailers alike.
 Inmates who completed the ten-day course were less violent and had a lower recidivism rate than other inmates.
 This project was documented in the documentary film, Doing Time, Doing Vipassana.
 Vipassana prison courses are routinely offered at the Donaldson Prison Facility in Alabama through the Vipassana Prison Trust.